-3.6 Pupils

-3.6.1 Pupils with medical conditions will often be best placed to provide information about how their condition affects them.
+- 3.1 The board of Trustees - 3.1.1 The board has the ultimate responsibility to make arrangements to support pupils with medical conditions.
+The board will ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions. - 3.2 Pupils - 3.2.1 Pupils with medical conditions will often be best placed to provide information about how their condition affects them.
 Pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
 They are also expected to comply with their IHPs.

-3.7 School nurses and other health professionals

-- 3.7.1 Our school nursing service will notify the Academy when a pupil has been identified as having a medical condition that will require support in the Academy.
-This will be before the pupil starts at the Academy, wherever possible. - 3.7.2 Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
+- 3.3 School nurses and other health professionals - 3.3.1 Our school nursing service will notify the Academy when a pupil has been identified as having a medical condition that will require support in the Academy.
+This will be before the pupil starts at the Academy, wherever possible. - 3.3.2 Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.

-4. Equal Opprtunities
+4. Equal Opportunities